videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 If necessary, in the same `build.gradle` you will need to increase `compileSdkVersion` and `targetSdkVersion` up to `31` (currently default Flutter generator set it to `30`).

-6. Lets complete the iOS Setup for the app.
+6. Let's complete the iOS Setup for the app.

-Add the following entry to your Info.plist file, located in `<project root>`/ios/Runner/Info.plist:
+Add the following entries which allow your app to access the camera and microphone to your Info.plist file, located in `<project root>`/ios/Runner/Info.plist:

 ```xml
 <key>NSCameraUsageDescription</key>